 Keep reading to find out why you need to visit this quirky French Quarter museum!

 This one-of-a-kind museum tells the history of pharmacy and healthcare in New Orleans.
 And it's truly fascinating stuff!

-Although the field of pharmacy is highly regulated today, back in the day pretty much anyone could call themselves a pharmacist.
+The field of pharmacy is highly regulated today, but back in the day pretty much anyone could call themselves a pharmacist.
 There was little to no training required, and few people had any real understanding of what actually caused disease.
 So many of the methods early pharmacists employed were useless at best and extremely painful or toxic at worst.